-The HI envelopes of HI gas deficient galaxies in filaments have been likely stripped, possibly via tidal interactions or ram pressure.
-For HI, our proposed scenario is in agreement with \citet{Dzudzar2020}, who investigated environmental processing in late type-dominated groups using high-resolution HI observations.
-The authors further discussed the possibility that groups with the highest levels of processing are transitioning towards Hickson compact or fossil groups, that are environments similar to those associated with the isolated ellipticals in our AMIGA comparison sample.
+The HI envelopes of HI-deficient galaxies in filaments have likely been stripped, possibly via tidal interactions or ram pressure.
+For HI, our proposed scenario is in agreement with the findings of \citet{Dzudzar2021}, who investigated environmental processing in late-type-dominated groups using high-resolution HI observations.
+These latter authors further discussed the possibility that groups with the highest levels of processing are transitioning towards Hickson compact or fossil groups, which are environments similar to those associated with the isolated ellipticals in our AMIGA comparison sample.
 Filament galaxies around Virgo that are HI deficient and live in the highest density regions within filaments may be experiencing a similar transition.

-Our scenario is also in line with previous studies \citep[e.g., on the HIPASS survey,][]{Denes2014,Reynolds2020}, who find that HI sources living in denser environments show, on average, asymmetries and higher \HIdef~ than those in less dense environments.
-However, \citet{Reynolds2020} also find groups and clusters that are not HI poor, confirming the large dispersion between \HIdef and local density that we report in the present study.
+Our scenario is also in line with previous studies \citep[e.g., on the HIPASS survey,][]{Denes2014,Reynolds2020}, where it was found that HI sources living in denser environments show, on average, asymmetries and higher \HIdef~ than those in less dense environments.
+However, \citet{Reynolds2020} also find groups and clusters that are not HI poor, confirming the large dispersion between \HIdef\ and local density that we report in the present study.

-While the densest regions in the filaments are able to effectively remove or deplete the HI envelope of galaxies via stripping, cosmic induced starvation in HI is a less likely mechanism.
-Indeed filaments are quite rich in hot gas and baryons, as shown by both simulations and observations \citep{Eckert2015,Martizzi2019,Libeskind2020,Tanimura2020}.
-Gas accretion from filaments \citep[][]{Bournaud2005}, ultimately feeding star formation, or hydrodynamical interactions with the intergalactic medium \citep{Watts2020} could also be responsible for gas asymmetries, that we may ultimately observe in terms of different levels of gas deficiencies.
+While the densest regions in the filaments are able to effectively remove or deplete the HI envelope of galaxies via stripping,{ cosmic starvation in HI \citep[i.e., the reduction of the gas supply from the cosmic web;][]{Feldmann_Mayer2015} is a less likely mechanism.} Indeed, filaments are quite rich in hot gas and baryons, as shown by both simulations and observations \citep{Eckert2015,Martizzi2019,Libeskind2020,Tanimura2020}.
+Gas accretion from filaments \citep[][]{Bournaud2005}, ultimately feeding star formation, or hydrodynamical interactions with the intergalactic medium \citep{Watts2020} could also be responsible for gas asymmetries, which we may ultimately observe in terms of different levels of gas deficiencies.